hemani-gajjar/mailchimp-integration/README.md

   2. **DATA_CENTER**="`<usX>`"

-  - The data center (In the format of us1, us2, us16 etc) can be determined from the URL shown at your Mailchimp Dashboard Eg: (https://us6.admin.mailchimp.com/)
+  - The data center (In the format of us1, us2, us16 etc) can be determined from the URL shown at your Mailchimp Dashboard.
-  - Here, datacenter would be `us6`
+  - For example, if the URL is as follows: `https://us6.admin.mailchimp.com/` In this case, datacenter would be `us6`

   3. **API_KEY**="`<Your_API_Key>`"